Coming to our office?

 Please observe the following precautions

-InterMed follows CDC Guidelines to prevent the spread of the coronavirus and keep our patients and staff safe during the COVID-19 pandemic.
+InterMed follows U.S. Centers for Disease Control and Prevention guidelines to prevent the spread of the coronavirus and keep our patients and staff safe during the COVID-19 pandemic.

 We’ll be updating this page regularly, so please check back before your next office visit.